Workplace Flexibility: Promising Research Supports a 4-Day Work Week

 Despite all the positive evidence that supports a four-day workweek, its biggest disadvantage is that some people have negative preconceptions about it.
 While managers and leaders seem to be the most skeptical, even employees worry that a four-day workweek would negatively affect certain aspects of business success.

-- 29% of individual contributors think employees would slack off vs. 40% of managers and 48% of senior leaders
+- 29% of individual contributors, 40% of managers, and 48% of senior leaders think employees would slack off.

-Even though these fears don’t appear to be validated by available evidence, this bias could pose a problem for those trying to introduce a four-day workweek in their workplace.
-Whether you’re pitching to executives or employees, you need to come prepared with concrete evidence to convince them of the benefits of a four-day workweek.
+Even though these fears aren’t validated by available evidence, this bias could pose a problem for those trying to introduce the new structure in their workplace.
+Whether you’re pitching to executives or employees, you need to come prepared with concrete evidence to convince them of the benefits.

 Offering a Four-Day Workweek Doesn’t Guarantee People Will Use It

-Without the right culture of trust at your company, your four-day workweek initiative could be in jeopardy from the start.
-If people don’t feel that everyone—leadership and coworkers—is committed to making the four-day workweek a success, then it has the potential to turn into another benefit that looks nice on the company website but doesn’t actually get used.
+Without the right culture of trust, companies with 4-day work weeks could be in jeopardy from the start.
+People need to feel that everyone—including both leadership and coworkers—is committed to making it a success.
+If not, it has the potential to turn into another benefit that looks nice on the company website, but isn’t actually used.

-- In a survey by Deloitte, almost all (94 percent) respondents agreed they’d benefit from work flexibility.
+- In a survey by Deloitte, almost all (94%) respondents agreed they’d benefit from workplace flexibility.

-- However, close to 30 percent said they wouldn’t use flexible work options even if they were offered because of the “potential consequences to their professional growth and lack of trust from leadership.”
+- However, close to 30% said they wouldn’t use flexible work options even if they were offered because of the “potential consequences to their professional growth and lack of trust from leadership”.

 Certain Industries Might See an Increase in Costs